Gaussian semiparametric estimates on the unit sphere: Asymptotic results: Consistency and asymptotic Gaussianity

 moreover, under Condition \ref{A1},

 \end{theorem}

 Next step is the investigation of the asymptotic distribution.
-To this aim, we shall exploit some classical argument on asymptotic Gaussianity for extremum estimates, as recalled for instance by \cite{NmcF}, Theorem 3.1.
+To this aim, we shall exploit some classical argument on asymptotic Gaussianity for extremum estimates, as recalled, for instance, by \cite{NmcF}, Theorem 3.1. \begin{theorem} Let $\widehat{\alpha}_{L}=\arg\min_{\alpha\in A} R_{L}(\alpha)$ defined as in (\ref{defest}).